Terrassa: Other

-The municipal government is formed by a coalition of Tot per Terrassa and ERC.
-The Mayor is Jordi Ballart (TxT).

-Transportation
+Transport

-Terrassa is well connected with Barcelona's port and airport by highway and railway.
+Terrassa is served by Josep Tarradellas Barcelona–El Prat Airport and is well connected with Barcelona's port by highway and railway.
 The C-58 and C-16 also link the city with (Manresa), (Girona, France), and (Tarragona).

 The railway reached Terrassa in 1856, and nowadays two lines serve the city.
 The first, operated by Renfe, connects with Barcelona and Lleida, and the second, operated by FGC, with Barcelona.
 Recently FGC extended its line to the north of the city, building three new stations; one of them acts as a rail hub with the Renfe line.
 This extension is known as the Terrassa Metro.

 Several interurban bus lines connect Terrassa with the closest cities and towns such as Sabadell, Castellar del Vallès, Martorell, Rubí, Sant Cugat del Vallès and Vacarisses.

 Transport inside the city is provided by 14 bus lines operated by a municipal company (Transports Municipals d'Ègara).
 In the future, when the three new FGC stations and the two planned for the Renfe line are in use, the railway will also serve as urban transport.